liljencrantz/crush/README.md

 echo $some_data | where %color == green | group %shoe_size | aggr green_shoes_of_size=`{count}

-Unlike in SQL, these commands all operate on input streams, meaning they can be combined in any order, and the input source can be file/http resources in a variety of formats or putput of commands like ps, find.
+Unlike in SQL, these commands all operate on input streams, meaning they can be combined in any order, and the input source can be file/http resources in a variety of formats or output of commands like ps, find.

 Modes